themeum/tutor/readme.txt

 31. Mobile Responsive: Highly responsive UI designed for quality user experience

 == Changelog ==

+= 2.4.0 - October 10, 2023

+New: In Learning mode, the blue completed tick icon will now be different colors to show completed, pending or failed
+New: A new "Review Progress" button is introduced on the course details page for strict Mode
+New: Scheduled Zoom and Google Meet meetings are now displayed on the Tutor Calender(Pro)
+New: Upcoming Lessons and Quizzes can now be showcased on the Tutor Calendar (Pro)
+New: Social Share option added to the Certificate Download page (Pro)
+New: Upon completing all course content, students will get a "Complete Course" button on the lesson screen (Pro)
+New: Admins and Instructors can now check if a student has generated a certificate for an enrolled course (Pro)
+New: Instructor info and sharing percentage data can be updated through modal popup on the Instructor List page (Pro)
+Update: Editor support added for instructor bio from the backend instructor list
+Update: Certificate preview and OTP page are now compatible with Elementor/Divi custom header, footer (Pro)
+Update: Certificate download time has been optimized and resolution enhanced (Pro)
+Fix: On Strict Mode with auto-complete enabled, students could complete a course without passing  quiz/assignments
+Fix: Course Percentage was displaying inaccurately in some cases
+Fix: Tutor Player optimized for Vimeo videos
+Fix: Pagination issues on the course list page were resolved for users who used shortcodes
+Fix: The Certificate preview section on the course details page had issues with Safari Browser
+Fix: Social links are now operational on the Instructor profile page in the mobile view

 = 2.3.0 - September 20, 2023